POST /v1/auth/token and for any other API operation that supports partner-key authentication.

 Partner-key access beyond token minting

-The most common causes of HMAC authentication failures are:
+The most common causes of HMAC authentication failures are:- omitting

 - signing a different JSON string than the one actually sent